 Upon retirement, the IRS allows credentialed ministers of all established church denominations to declare a housing allowance on distributions from their 403(b) retirement accounts.
-That means the portion of your distributions used for housing expenses does not have to be reported as income on your annual tax return.
+That means the portion of your distributions used for housing expenses is excludable from gross income for income tax purposes.
 This can save you significant money during retirement.

 For an update on the housing allowance ruling click here.